 Leverage Trading in Crypto

 With recent developments in the blockchain and web3 industries, cryptocurrency trading has become more popular than ever.
 This market provides extensive opportunities to make money.
-However, its extreme volatility can quickly turn it into a rabbit hole many traders get sucked into.
+However, its extreme volatility can quickly turn it into a rabbit hole that many traders get sucked into.

 Leverage Trading in Stocks